 \section{Introduction}

-\IEEEPARstart{A}{s} one of the most common cerebrovascular diseases in humans, strokes are the main cause of adult disability and the second leading cause of death worldwide~\cite{2020Heart}.
-Neuroimaging can be used to obtain measurements of brain structures, aiding radiologists in understanding and predicting post-stroke brain changes~\cite{2009Interrater}.
-Currently, T1-weighted magnetic resonance imaging (MRI), a noninvasive neuroimaging technology, is widely used to examine structural changes in the patient's brain after a stroke.
-Manual delineation of the boundary of stroke lesions is time-consuming and cumbersome; different radiologists may delineate various boundaries for the same lesion, and the same radiologist may not be able to reproduce their previous segmentations.
-Therefore, automatic stroke lesion segmentation has become a popular research topic over the past decade.
+As one of the common cerebrovascular diseases, stroke is the main cause of adult disability and the second leading cause of death worldwide~\cite{2020Heart}.
+Neuroimaging is commonly used to measure brain structures, aiding radiologists in understanding and predicting post-stroke brain changes~\cite{2009Interrater}.
+T1-weighted magnetic resonance imaging (MRI), a noninvasive neuroimaging technology, is widely used to examine structural changes in the patient's brain after a stroke.
+Manual delineation of stroke lesions is time-consuming and cumbersome; different radiologists may delineate various boundaries for the same lesion, and the same radiologist may not be able to reproduce their previous segmentation.
+Thus, automatic stroke lesion segmentation has become an important research topic over the past decade.